LeeTuah/hightierbeats/README.md

 - **Menu Navigation**: `W, S` or Arrow Keys
 - **Select an Item**: `ENTER` or `SPACE`
 - **Pause Game/Back**: `ESC`
+- **How to Hit**: Whenever a shard is in range of being hit, the game checks whether the shield is aligned against the Shard, and that you are holding the respective keys for that alignment.
+- **Score and Accuracy**: The closer you hit the shard to the actual timing, the more points you get (500 for Perfect, 300 for Great, 100 for Good).
+This also impacts the overall accuracy aswell.
+- **Combos**: The more combos you have, the more score you will accumulate aswell.
+- **Skill Rating**: Depending on your accuracy, the game hands you a skill rating (S, A, B, C,...) at the end of the beatmap, provided that you beat it.

 # How to Run